Beyond In-Distribution Success: Scaling Curves of CoT Granularity for Language Model Generalization: Preliminary

 \subsection{Recap Conditions for Effective Chain of Thought}

-Before introducing the Chain of Thought \cite{wei2022chain} approach, we establish two fundamental conditions that enable more effective reasoning chains: 1. \textbf{Outside Window Recap Condition} Due to finite precision constraints, only tokens with the top-k attention scores can be effectively recalled.
+Before introducing the Chain of Thought \cite{wei2022chain} approach, we establish two fundamental conditions shown in Fig~\ref{fig:recap_main} that enable more effective reasoning chains.
+We emphasize that our analysis in this section rests on \emph{finite floating-point precision constraints} of practical implementations rather than on idealized theoretical attention limits.
+1. \textbf{Outside Window Recap Condition:} Due to finite precision constraints, only tokens with the top-k attention scores can be effectively recalled.
 When the distance between the target token position and current position exceeds a threshold, the attention scores become negligible within the given precision, preventing recall of tokens outside this window.
 This necessitates strategic recapping of tokens within the window to maintain information flow.
-See \ref{thm: Recap 1} for formal analysis.
+See Appendix \ref{thm: Recap 1} for formal analysis.